Bourbon, Lots of Bourbon at the White Chocolate Grill

 Color: Only slightly lighter than the Limited Edition.
 More of a honey and orange peel than a dark mahogany wood.

 Nose: The WCGSB is another very lively nose, but the flavors are much lighter.
-There is a lot of warm honey, cinnamon, citrus, dark carmel with a lightly charred oak and toasted bread in the nose.
+There is a lot of warm honey, cinnamon, citrus, dark caramel with a lightly charred oak and toasted bread in the nose.

 Sip: Slightly thinner than the Limited Edition, but still a great mouthfeel.
 It is perfectly oily with cinnamon sugar, vanilla cream, candied apples, raisins and a light butterscotch coating the front palate.
 The mid palate is layered with a cherry syrup or a plum jam.
 Clove, cinnamon, tobacco, a light floral note and a perfect warm charred oak finish the back palate.